nerfnerf/docker-for-laravel/README.md

 app runs in docker at 127.0.0.1:80

-change dm migration in migrate.sh if you have inital date in DB
+change db migration in migrate.sh if you have inital date in DB